mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ But the stream type is so exotic that emits lots of useful forms of composition.
 You can also combine two streams by concatenating one onto another, which requires that the first ends before the second one starts.

-^ And you can also race two streams, which waits until the first one emits and then only takes values from that stream and ignores the values from the other stream.
+^ And you can also race two streams against each other, which waits until the first one emits and then only takes values from that stream and ignores the values from the other stream.

 ---